Stochastic flows and Poisson representations for the block masses of the $\Lambda$-coalescent with dust : moment asymptotics and large deviation estimates: The stochastic flow framework

 \begin{remark} That $Y_{0,\cdot}(\cdot)$ is equal in law to the flow of inverses of the $\Lambda$-process implies in particular that, for any $x,y \in [0,1]$ and $t\geq 0$, we have $\mathbb{P}(X_t(x) \geq y)=\mathbb{P}(x \geq Y_{0,t}(y))$.
 In other words, the one-point motions of the flows \eqref{defflowxbysde} and \eqref{defflowybysde} are Siegmund duals.
 This last point was already observed in \cite[Thm.
 2.5]{cordhumvech2022}. \end{remark}

 \begin{remark}[A population model for $Y$] Even if $Y$ is a tool to understand the genealogy of $X$, it also has a population model interpretation of its own.
 Consider an infinite population that is continuously distributed in $[0,1]$.
 If $(s,r,u)\in N$, at time $s$ a catastrophe occurs and kills all individuals in the sub-interval $I_{r,u}$.
-Since $u$ is uniformly distributed, the affected interval is, given its size $r$, located uniformly at random inside $[0,1]$.
 After the catastrophe, the remaining individuals in the population reproduce uniformly (preserving their order) such as to instantaneously refill all the interval $[0,1]$.
-Then, for any $z \in [0,1]$, the descents at time $s$ of the individuals that occupied $[0,z]$ at time $s-$ can be seen to be $[0,\mr_{r,u}(z)]$.
-For any $t\geq 0$, the descents at time $t$ of the individuals that occupied the interval $[0,y]$ at time $0$ is then $[0,Y_{0,t}(y)]$. \end{remark}
+Then, for any $z \in [0,1]$, the descendants at time $s$ of the individuals that occupied $[0,z]$ at time $s-$ can be seen to be $[0,\mr_{r,u}(z)]$.
+For any $t\geq 0$, the descendants at time $t$ of the individuals that occupied the interval $[0,y]$ at time $0$ is then $[0,Y_{0,t}(y)]$. \end{remark}

 It is also of interest to start the flows $Y$ at specific times and to compose them.
 We show in Proposition \ref{propcomposition} from Appendix \ref{shiftedflows} that a countable family of stochastic flows $\{ (Y_{s,t}(y), y \in [0,1], t \geq s), s \in J_N \cup \{0\}\}$ can be defined on the same probability space, such that we have the following composition property: almost surely, for any $s_1,s_2 \in J_N \cup \{0\}$ with $s_1<s_2$,